 What does taking part involve?

-Taking part in this study involves a range of assessment to look at how strong your cough is as well as your breathing muscles.
+Taking part in this study involves a range of assessments to look at how strong your cough is as well as your breathing muscles.
 The study involves using the cough assist device at the same time as having a camera placed in your nose to look at your airway.
 You will have a camera passed through your nose to look at your vocal cords.
 An adapted mask for the ‘cough assist’ device will be used by the physiotherapist whilst the camera is in place.
 The mask is adapted by having a small hole in it to be able to place the nose camera in place.
 The ‘cough assist’ will then be used by the physiotherapist whilst the camera remains in place in your nose.
 The video of your vocal cords and the cough assist settings will be recorded; these will not show your face.
 The recordings will then only be reviewed by members of the research team.

 Who can take part?